 backend: specifies the backend used to get log file modification.

-Restarting the Fail2Ban service to load new settings:
+Save and close the file, then restarting the Fail2Ban service to load new settings:

 sudo systemctl restart fail2ban